Prajwal821/Prajwal821/README.md

 - 👋 Hi, I’m @Prajwal
-- 👀 I’m interested in data sciences
+- 👀 I’m interested in software development.
+I do Java and have studied Spring framework.
-- 🌱 I’m currently studying in 3rd year at SGGSIE&T.
+- 🌱 I’m currently studying in final year at SGGSIE&T.
 - 📫 Email : prajwaldalal84@gmail.com

 <!---